 Three Easy Steps to Properly Store Your Freeze-Dried Food

-Mylar Bags: The simplest and best option for keep food for an up to 25-year shelf life.
+Mylar Bags: The simplest and best option for keeping food, with a shelf life of up to 25 years.

 Canning Jars: Perfect for long-term storage when stored out of the light in a dark, cool location (pantry, basement, etc.).

 #10 Cans: Requires an investment in a can sealer, but a really great option for long-term food storage.

 Vacuum Sealed Plastic Bags: Not as good as other storage methods, but the food should last a few years.

 By far the best way to keep oxygen out of food.